 - 2 small glasses Kombucha (after lunch and after dinner)

 - olive oil and clarified butter

-I de-emphasize carbs so that I can reduce my blood sugar, and I emphasize healthy fats instead.
-Ketogenic scientist Dom D’Agostino explains, “Our large brains have a massive demand for energy.
+I de-emphasize carbs to reduce my blood sugar, and I emphasize healthy fats instead.
+Ketogenic scientist Dom D’Agostino explains, “Our large brains have a massive energy demand.
 Ketones [from fat consumption] can fulfill that.
 Ketones can sort of replace glucose – our brains have the metabolic adaptability to switch from glucose to primarily ketone bodies.”

 Key Takeaways: an Ancestral Diet is Anti-Inflammatory and Improves Cellular Function and Overall Health

 I consume healthy fats and relatively few simple carbohydrates.

 Since most diseases are created by inflammation and glycation within the body, the idea of the ancestral diet is to minimize inflammation and restore health at the cellular level.

 My goal is to be within trace ketosis often (the zone in which my body effectively utilizes fat for energy instead of glucose).

 If I find that I can’t get into (and remain within) the trace-ketosis zone for long periods, I make adjustments – essentially, eating fewer carbs and more fat.

 What I like about the Wahls Protocol is that it outlines three levels of anti-inflammatory eating.